FriendsOfSymfony/FOSHttpCache/doc/varnish-configuration.rst

     :emphasize-lines: 8-13
     :linenos:

+.. sidebar:: Caching User Specific Content

+    By default, Varnish does not check for cached data as soon as the request has a ``Cookie`` or ``Authorization`` header, as per the `default VCL`_.
+    For the user context, you make Varnish cache even when there are credentials present.

+    You need to be very careful when doing this: Your application is responsible for properly specifying what may or may not be shared.
+If a content only depends on the hash, ``Vary`` on the header containing the hash and set a ``Cache-Control`` header to make Varnish cache the request.
+    If the response is individual however, you need to ``Vary`` on the ``Cookie`` and/or ``Authorization`` header and probably want to send a header like ``Cache-Control: s-maxage=0`` to prevent Varnish from caching.

 Your backend application should respond to the ``application/vnd.fos.user-context-hash`` request with :ref:`a proper user hash <return context hash>`.

 .. note::

-    If you want the context hash to be cached, you need to set the ``req.url`` to always the same URL, or Varnish will cache every hash lookup separately.
+    If you want the context hash to be cached, you need to always set the ``req.url`` to the same URL, or Varnish will cache every hash lookup separately.

     However, if you have a :ref:`paywall scenario <paywall_usage>`, you need to leave the original URL unchanged.